Presale listings policy

 Clearly indicate in the listing that the item is a presale item.

-The handling time specified in your listing should reflect the time from the end of the listing until the item is shipped to the buyer—not the time the item is in your possession.
+The handling time specified in your listing should reflect the time from the end of the listing until the item is shipped to the buyer.
 Be sure to specify the correct handling time in your listing.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.